Chisom83/Excel_Project_Work/README.md

 - Revenue Distribution by Region: Analyze which countries and states generate the most revenue for bike rack sales. and target specific regions for promotional campaigns to boost sales in high-revenue areas and address underperforming regions for improvements.
-- Demographic by age group: Segment customers into eg(less than 25yrs as "Youth", 24-35yrs "Young Adult", more than 35yrs "Adult" to know which age group patronize the most and tailor marketing strategies to target specific age groups and genders, optimizing product appeal for the key demographic segments.
+- Demographic by age group: Segment customers into age groups eg(less than 25yrs as "Youth", 24-35yrs "Young Adult", more than 35yrs "Adult" to know which age group patronize the most and tailor marketing strategies to target specific age groups and genders, optimizing product appeal for the key demographic segments.
 - Product Popularity: Assess the performance of different models of bike racks (e.g., "Hitch Rack - 4-Bike") in terms of sales volume.
 Inorder to refine product offerings, adjust inventory, and promote best-selling items to maximize profit.
 - Sales Seasonality: Analyze trends in bike rack sales across different times of the year and correlate them with external factors like holidays or cycling season, thereby planning inventory and marketing efforts according to seasonal peaks and troughs, ensuring sufficient stock during high-demand periods and reducing excess inventory during low-demand months.